Google

 Hmm, I visited Melting Pot this week with my best friend Ketan, he wanted placement party!
 Musst say, the place is awsome, great rates and fantastic cuisines, loved the Basil & Pesto sauce Pasta (Had never made and tasted any Pesto sauce before).
 Planning to visit GOLA in Metro Walk soon for Mouth Watering Sizzlers.....

-Well, FYI, I had been rejected after the second round of Google Phone Interview and after that didn't feel like writing.
+Well, FYI, I could not clear the second round of Google Phone Interview and after that didn't feel like writing.
 I had a great streak of 7 Rejects before getting Cisco :)

 Adios, Amigos!